 What is the best treatment for a hip fracture?

-At the orthopedic department at Diakonhjemmet hospital, the extensive HIFSAT study is in full swing.
-It will compare two different surgical methods for inserting partial prostheses in elderly patients with hip fractures.
-The study examines the traditional method, where the hip muscle, gluteus medius, is loosened to gain access to the hip joint, and a new muscle-sparing posterior method, called SPAIRE.
+The comprehensive HIFSAT study is currently underway at the Orthopaedic Department at Diakonhjemmet Hospital.
+It will compare two different surgical methods for inserting hemiprotheses in elderly patients with hip fractures.
+The study will examine the traditional method, where the hip muscle, gluteus medius, is released to gain access to the hip joint, and a new muscle-sparing posterior method, called SPAIRE.

-- The standard method is to loosen the gluteus medius muscle to get to the hip joint, which can lead to limping and pain in around 20 per cent of patients after the operation.
-Even if the muscle is sewn back into place, some stitches may break, or the muscle may become weak, explains doctoral candidate and LIS 3 (doctor in specialisation) in orthopedics, Maren Paus.
+– The standard method is to release the gluteus medius muscle to access the hip joint, which can lead to limping and pain in around 20 percent of patients after surgery.
+Even if the muscle is sewn back into place, some stitches can break or the muscle can become weak, explains doctoral candidate and LIS 3 (doctor in specialization) in orthopedics, Maren Paus.
 She has the HIFSAT. study as her doctoral project.

 The new method, SPAIRE, avoids loosening the muscle.
-It reduces the risk of lameness and pain.
+This reduces the risk of limping and pain.
 The method also provides increased stability and reduces the risk of the prosthesis dislocating.

 The importance of optimal treatment

-Elderly patients with hip fractures are a vulnerable group who need the best possible treatment to recover quickly and well after the operation.
+Elderly patients with hip fractures are a vulnerable group who need the best possible treatment to recover quickly and well after surgery.
 The HIFSAT study aims to improve treatment methods and potentially change practice both nationally and internationally.

 Long-term follow-up